cdl-geneseo/geneseo-dictionary/K/Krunk.md

 # Krunk

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Krunk

 Created by  Unknown User (krk5), last modified by  Unknown User (mp31) on Apr 12, 2019

 adj.
 Conspicuously and severely inebriated.
 Its provenance is uncertain: most students have asserted that it is a contraction of &quot;crazy-drunk&quot;.  &quot;Oh man, I got absolutely krunk this weekend.&quot;Not specific to Geneseo.As of 2012, 90% of students surveyed knew this word and 3% believed it to be of local origin.(Eichas, G-M, 2012) As of 2019, 64% of students surveyed knew this word and 5% believed it to have originated in Geneseo.
 (Pigliacelli, 2019)